When it comes to fonts, there are many web myths and unsaid facts. Especially concerning mobile speed.

 “Web fonts are likely to enhance the performance, maintainability, and accessibility of your page” is a quote directly from Google.

 That isn’t even a partial truth.
 Another Google deception.
 They aren’t that stupid to propose web fonts improve site performance.

 When you use a Google Font, you may load the entire set in the font family.
 Not a single style like “regular.”
 There may be many weights.
 This usually adds around 300 milliseconds to a critical first page (guesstimate).
 Now that doesn’t include delays caused by loading extra languages of the font set.

 If you use an <i> tag (italic), which is quite common, that loads the italic font variant.
 Another 100 milliseconds wasted.
 If you call 10 font variants you produce a 1-second cumulative delay for fonts.
 That is very possible on branded sites (H1, H@, bold, italic, etc).
 Half the 2-second performance budget gone.

 Google downplays the impact of their fonts on page load time.
 Especially for mobile phone users.

 Font-loading behavior varies depending on browser type.
 Some browsers only display text after font files load.
 Others will use the fallback font from the font stack and then refresh the page when the font is available.
 This behavior is the “flash of unstyled text,” or FOUT.

 Websites include 3 fonts on average.
 These fonts are around 100K in size each.
 Fonts load after the HTML and CSS sources.

 Staring at invisible text – or at font-swapping shifts – is unacceptable.
-The best option is giving up on custom fonts and relying on web-safe fonts.
+The best option is giving up on custom fonts and relying on web-safe or system fonts.
 That’s our choice and preference.